TheGrognardling/TheGrognardling/README.md

 - **Artificial Intelligence and Neural Networks**
   Theoretical and applied research on machine learning architectures, neuro-symbolic hybrid systems, and the philosophical foundations and implications of AI.

+- **Computational Linguistics & Digital Humanities**
+  Formal and statistical approaches to natural language—syntax, semantics, and pragmatics—integrated with digital analysis of cultural and historical corpora.
+Topics include grammar formalisms, corpus linguistics, semantic modeling, and stylometry.
+Emphasis on combining computational precision with interpretive depth in the analysis of texts, language, and culture.

 ---

 <h3 style="font-family: 'Fira Sans', 'Segoe UI', sans-serif;">🔬 Current Focus</h3>